 - Recruitment costs

-These metrics and KPIs serve to provide businesses with customized information that can be applied towards meeting their marketing, design, supply and demand, and overall strategy objectives and goals.
+These HR-centric metrics and KPIs serve to provide businesses with customized information that can be applied towards meeting their marketing, design, supply and demand, and overall strategic objectives and goals.

-Monthly HR reports are significant opportunities to connect businesses with new talents as well as obtaining an overview of the contributions being made by their current employees.
-A human resources monthly report impacts business outcomes in a variety of ways, from new recruitment and hiring strategies, to measuring efficiency levels within a monthly timeframe.
+Monthly HR reports offer significant opportunities to connect businesses with new talents while obtaining an overview of the contributions being made by their current employees.
+A human resources monthly report impacts business outcomes in a variety of ways, from new recruitment and hiring strategies to measure efficiency levels within a monthly time frame.

 **click to enlarge**

 - Cost per hire: Indicates everything you need to find the perfect personnel for your business and measures the amount of resources that are invested for each new employee.
-This includes all the expenses from the recruitment processes, such as advertisement, marketing, referral incentives, and the training cost, such as the time of managers, instructors, and materials.
+This includes all the expenses from the recruitment processes – such as advertisements, marketing, referral incentives – and the training cost – such as the time of managers, instructors, and materials.
 The company budget needs to be considered during the hiring process.
 Therefore, investments in talent will bring back value.
-KPIs include costs per hire, according to the recruitment score to see which is the most or least expensive..
+KPIs include costs per hire according to the recruitment score to see which is the most or least expensive.

 - Turnover rate: This metric enables businesses to track their retention efforts and measures how many employees must leave the business.
 It tracks retention efforts and facilitates plans for talent replacement.
 Root causes for turnover rates can be monitored so that potential problems can be identified and fixed in the early stages.

 - Time to fill: Track how long your company needs to find a new employee by measuring the time elapsed between the time a job offer is posted and the time a new employee is hired.
-It informs the realistic business planning process, such as layoffs and employees who are quitting.
+This informs the realistic business planning process, such as layoffs and employees who are quitting.
 KPIs include reaching an objective and evaluating a process rather than lowering numbers at all costs like shown in the example below:

 - HR FTE (Full-Time Equivalent) ratio: the number of FTE per individual HR FTE on a monthly basis.

-- HR costs per employee: this is the HR expense for each employee on a monthly basis dependant on head count.
+- HR costs per employee: this is the HR expense for each employee on a monthly basis dependent on headcount.

 - HR costs per FTE: the HR cost for each FTE on a monthly basis.